 Summer parties are the best aren’t they?
 The weather is nice, the food is made on the grill and you’re gathered with all of your friends.
 If you’re having a big gathering it’s a good idea to have a few games planned to entertain yourself and your guests.

-Here are a few of our favorite summer party games.
+Here are a few of our favorite outdoor party games.

 Croquet.
 Now don’t laugh.
 I recently played this for the first time in years and I had a blast.
 Everyone chuckled when we wheeled out the set and everyone laughed when I made the course; but lo and behold everyone had a blast playing.
 So dust off your set and get ready for some good times.